akell47/amber_aid/git.md

 #Git
+1. First thing you need to do when starting a new repo is `git init`.
 1. check status of git directory `git status`
 2. add all files `git add .` then check status again in 1.
   - any change disrupts the status `git add` to update version